benoitf/che-external-repository/.github/ISSUE_TEMPLATE/where-to-report-issues--.md

 ---
-name: Where to report issues ?
+name: Where to report issues❓
 about: This repository is not the primary repository of Eclipse Che.
 Please create issues at https://github.com/eclipse/che/issues
 title: ''